-My bitterness toward Dad really influenced my attitude toward God.
-My mindset was, “If my earthly father lied to me for the seven years, he had the affair, and he is now married to the woman, now fifteen years later, I’m being told to build my faith around a heavenly father?”
-This skewed my view of God, but as I continued to invest in God, February of the following year, the feelings of bitterness began to break down.
-I remember telling Jason, “I’m not angry with my father anymore.
-I no longer want to call the man and cuss him out.”
-This had been the desire of my heart for so long.
+I had major bitterness toward this guy, which really influenced my idea of God.
+My own earthly father lied to me for, it was a period of seven years that he had the affair, and he is married to the woman today.
+Now fifteen years later.
+I had this major bitterness built up with him.
+I thought if my own father could lie to me this way and you want me to build my faith around a heavenly father?
+My view of God was skewed.
+As I continued to invest in God, I guess it would have been in February of the following year after I had asked Christ to come into my heart, these feelings of bitterness started to break down.
+I remember sharing with Jason, “I’m not angry with my father anymore.
+I’m not.
+I don’t want to call the man and cuss him out.”
+That was the desire of my heart for so long.
 I really wanted to call him and say, “I’m sorry for what I had done.”
-Months earlier if you’d asked me I wouldn’t have admitted to have done anything wrong.
+Months earlier if you’d asked me I would have said; “I haven’t done anything wrong.”
 The truth is, as I’m learning how God and the gospel affect my life, I’m realizing we’re all broken.
-That was a huge moment that made me want to call him and say, “I’m sorry for the way I treated you.
-I forgive you of all the wrong.”
-I could do this because God had forgiven me of all the things I had done in my life.
+I was broken.
+Just as broken as my father.
+It really was a huge moment that made me want to call him and say, “I’m so sorry for the way I treated you.
+I forgive you of all this.”
+The reason is that God had forgiven me of all the things I had done in my life.

 That was the gospel living out inside of me.
-I invested in God, so from the inside of me came God’s love.
-To call Dad wasn’t immediately easy, but I had an overwhelming desire to do it.
-We’re still working on our relationship.
-We’re doing wonderful.
-I now have a great relationship with my dad and his wife.
-I have forgiven them, and I love them both so much.
-That was the moment that I realized it had to be Christ in me because on my own I had bitterness and anger toward my dad.
-I really didn’t like him.
-All of sudden I felt joy and a desire to call him say, “I’m sorry.
-I love you.”
-I had to let him know that I was there for him.
-That’s the understanding of Christ.
+I invested in God, so from the inside out here it comes.
+It was this overwhelming desire to call my dad and say; “I forgive you.”
+That doesn’t mean it wasn’t easy right away.
+It still took years.
+We are still working it.
+We’re doing wonderfully.
+I have a great relationship with my dad now and his wife for that matter.
+I have forgiven them, and I love them so much.
+That was the moment that I realized that this has to be Christ because on my own I had bitterness and anger toward my dad.
+I really didn’t like the guy.
+All of sudden I felt this joy like, I needed to call him and say that I’m sorry, I love him and let him know that I’m here.
+That’s the idea of Christ.
 No matter what I did, God loved us, and He was still there for us.